veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 # Machine Learning automation
-When considering data quality, we deal a lot with concept of Machine Learning.
-Thanks to advanced algorithms we can go through user data, test it against a number of metrics and provide different data transformations.
+When considering data quality, we deal a lot with the concept of Machine Learning.
+Thanks to advanced algorithms we can go through data, test it against a number of metrics and provide different data transformations.
 Additionally, we can draw conclusions not visible at first glance.

 Microsoft provides a platform called Azure Machine Learning.
-Undeniable advantage of AML is that it exists in Azure environment so it is put as close to user data as possible.
-And it provides easy to use API for managing this data.
-In this solution, we are trying to provide code samples about how we can automate parts of Machine Learning workflow.
-In particular we are focusing on consuming and retraining AML Web Service with usage of Azure Functions.
-The following code description applies to the .NET implementation as it is the base platform used for that tool.
+Undeniable advantage of AML is that it exists in Azure environment so it is put as close to the data as possible in Veracity.
+Further it provides easy to use API for managing this data.
+In this solution, we provide code samples on how to automate parts of Machine Learning workflow.
+In particular we focus on consuming and retraining AML Web Service with usage of Azure Functions.
+The following code description applies to the .NET implementation, as it is the base platform used for the tool.

 ## Implementation and usage
-Solution contains several projects covering functionalities like consuming AML Web Service and retraining AML Web Service.
-Additionally, there is sample Azure Function code showing how to use retraining code in specific scenario.
-There is an assumption that AML Web Service with retraining experiment is already setup and published.
-More information about how to create retraining experiment and publish in Azure, please have a look [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-retrain-models-programmatically).
+The solution contains several projects, covering functionalities like consuming AML Web Service and retraining AML Web Service.
+Further, there is sample Azure Function code showing how to use retraining code in a specific scenario.
+The description assume that AML Web Service with retraining experiment is already setup and deployed to Azure.
+For information on how to deploy the AML, visit the [Analytics](https://developer.veracity.com/doc/analytics) documentattion.
+For additional information about how to create retraining experiment and publish in Azure, you may also have a look [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-retrain-models-programmatically).

-Source code described in detail below is available [here](https://github.com/veracity/veracity-machinelearning-automation).
+Source code described in detail below is available on [GitHub](https://github.com/veracity/veracity-machinelearning-automation).

 ### Consuming AML Web Service
-One of the standard operations executed while working with Machine Learning is asking Web Service via REST API for predictions giving some input data.
+One of the standard operations executed while working with Machine Learning is asking Web Service via REST API for predictions given some input data.
 At this stage model is already trained and will expect only particular set of input data.
 Here we will focus on how to send data and receive predictions in real-time.

 There is also possible to consume Web Service in batch mode.
 This will be covered when describing retraining algorithm as it uses this approach.

-WebServiceConsumer class is the one responsible for sending the scoring request and receiving predictions from AML Web Service.
-To setup it correctly we need to set two properties via constructor:
+The WebServiceConsumer class is the one responsible for sending the scoring request and receiving predictions from AML Web Service.
+To setup it correctly we need to set two properties via the constructor:
 ```csharp
 public WebServiceConsumer(string webServiceUrl, string apiKey)
 {